Timeline of the COVID-19 pandemic in Australia (July–December 2021): December 2021

-On 24 December, in NSW the states' new daily cases of COVID-19 rose to 6,288, a new record high, up from 3,763 on 21 December.
+On 24 December in NSW, the state's new daily cases of COVID-19 rose to 6,288, a new record high, up from 3,763 on 21 December.
 The same day in NSW, mask wearing indoors again became mandatory.

 On 24 December, Victoria also reintroduced mandatory wearing of masks.
 Except in private homes, masks must be worn indoors.
 Major events also require patrons to be masked while moving around, but not if seated outdoors.

 On 26 December in NSW, the first death in Australia related to the Omicron variant occurred.
 The man in his 80s from western Sydney, died at Westmead Hospital.
 He had 2 doses of vaccine, and underlying health conditions.

 From 27 December, South Australia re-tightened social distancing restrictions.

 On 28 December in NSW, new case numbers jumped by about 85% in 24 hours to 11,201, a new national record, from 6,062 on 27 December.

 On 30 December in NSW, new cases that day jumped sharply by over 70% to 21,151 from 12,226 on 29 December, setting another national record.

 Nationally, active cases were approximately 110,424.

 On 30 December in SA, the death of a COVID positive 13-month-old was reported, the sixth person with COVID to die in SA.

 Also on 30 December, on Norfolk Island, COVID-19 was found for the first time.
 2 cases were detected.

 On 31 December in NSW, new daily COVID cases reached a national record of 22,577.
-The large number of new cases also pushed the states' cumulative total of cases to nearly 210,000.
+The large number of new cases also pushed the state's cumulative total of cases to nearly 210,000.

 The same day, the official national total of COVID-19 cases reported in Australia reached 395,504.